-Streaming CloudWatch Logs Data into the Amazon Elasticsearch Service
+Streaming CloudWatch Logs Data to Amazon Elasticsearch Service

-Streaming large amounts of CloudWatch Logs data into Amazon ES might result in high usage charges on your AWS bill.
+Streaming large amounts of CloudWatch Logs data to Amazon ES might result in high usage charges.
 We recommend that you monitor your AWS bill to help avoid higher-than-expected charges.
 For more information, see Monitor Your Estimated Charges Using CloudWatch.

-In this step, you will use the CloudWatch console to subscribe a log group to Amazon Elasticsearch Service (Amazon ES).
+You can use the CloudWatch console to subscribe a log group to Amazon ES.

 To subscribe a log group to Amazon ES